Trust my friend Narendra Modi to bring us together : French Prez Macron - ExBulletin

 - Trust my friend Narendra Modi to bring us together : French Prez Macron

-- Donald Trump calls for end to US Constitution over ‘massive fraud’ in ‘bogus and fraudulent’ 2020 presidential election
+- Donald Trump reprimanded for calling to suspend the Constitution after the election

-- Penn State advances to NCAA Regional Semifinals with 3-1 victory over UCF
+- Aspen Film taps Kate Hudson for 30th Academy Screenings opening night

+- Tennis legend vows to bet after US veteran players are suspended – What’s going to make me participate more?